claudiooandre/football-api/README.md

 Added the main.py file and put my code on it

-Installed the flask with the following command in the environment
+Installed the flask framework with the following command in the environment

   - pip3 install flask